1. The Museum of Islamic Art

 8. The Doha Desert

-The Doha desert lies in most cases intact and should be a portion of your tour to Qatar.
+The Doha desert tourist attractions is qatar lies in most cases intact and should be a portion of your tour to Qatar.
 Very little is as wonderful as miles and miles of primitive, glossy sand.
 The charm of the desert sights will leave you feeling tiny and in awe of the immensity of this strange landscape.
 The sand is compact, the sand dunes are revolving, and this fantastic desert landscape can be tasted on any desert safari day.
 Rev your engines and stir up the dirt to experience the glamour of the desert directly.

 9. State Grand Mosque